NANOELECTRONICS & DEVICES - 2022/3

 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate the learning outcomes.

-The 2 hour written examination will assess knowledge of fundamental material properties and their behaviour in electric fields; allow the student to demonstrate an ability to perform numerical calculations of key material and device parameters.
+The 4 hour open book examination will assess knowledge of fundamental material properties and their behaviour in electric fields; allow the student to demonstrate an ability to perform numerical calculations of key material and device parameters.
 The assignment will assess the student’s ability to research into modern electronic devices and their potential applications.

 Thus, the summative assessment for this module consists of the following:

-• A written assignment covering aspects associated with modern nanoelectronic devices (800 words plus diagrams, figures and references) and calculation of advanced device parameters.
-The assignment is set in week 2 and is due in in week 9.
+• A written assignment covering aspects associated with modern nanoelectronic devices and calculation of advanced device parameters.

 Formative assessment and feedback